Hackingzone/airgeddon/README.md

  - <a href="https://blackarch.org">BlackArch</a> first 2017 release or later.
  - <a href="https://archstrike.org/wiki">ArchStrike</a> repository.

 Anyway, can be used with any Linux distro if you have installed the tools what script needs.
-The script checks for them at the beginning.<br/>
+The script checks for them at the beginning.

 We will enumerate the categories and tools.
-The command can be included in different packages depending of the distro.<br/>
+The command can be included in different packages depending of the distro.

 **Essential tools**: <- *the script doesn't work if you don't have installed all of them*